ShiftyChesh/UnrealModSkeletonFixer/README.md

 They can be exported as raw uasset data by [FModel](https://fmodel.app/). those ORIGINAL files should be placed in the mappings folder then in a folder with the same name as the mod containing the skeleton uasset you wish to fix.
 This can be seen in the included ExampleMod_P mod

-### How To Use:
-Double-click on the "ModBuilder.bat" file, and it will work automatically if the config setup steps have been completed.

 ### Limitations
  - Currently only tested skeletons with nearly the same amount of bones as the original.
 Haven't tested other cases